 - Faculty members wishing to recommend the purchase of online databases for the Library collection should consult the Library's Systems Librarian.

-- The Library has very strict and specific procedures with which to purchase materials, and as such, cannot purchase "review" items for or from DYC faculty members.
+- The Library has very strict and specific procedures with which to purchase materials, and as such, cannot purchase "review" items for or from D'Youville faculty members.
 Acquisition requests and recommendations should be submitted to the Acquisitions Librarian, or to the Subject Specialist that is responsible for that particular subject matter.

-The Montante Family Library licenses electronic resources for the individual, non-commercial, research and learning needs of the D’Youville College community.
+The Montante Family Library licenses electronic resources for the individual, non-commercial, research and learning needs of the D’Youville community.
 Each user is responsible for complying with the terms and conditions of these licenses.
-Failure to do so can result in the loss of access to a resource for the entire DYC community.
+Failure to do so can result in the loss of access to a resource for the entire D'Youville community.

 Our licenses prohibit the following activities: